 2012-2013 Subaru Impreza

-The Subaru Impreza has poor reliability according to Consumer Reports, and the 2.0-liter engine also makes it an excessive oil burner.
+Subaru Imprezahas poor reliability according to Consumer Reports, and the 2.0-liter engine also makes it an excessive oil burner.
 It’s a relatively cost-friendly car and it had good performance in crash tests, but the model years 2012 and 2013 had the biggest issues with oil consumption.

 The Impreza was included in the warranty extension program, but they are no longer covered.
 Newer models from this year are a lot more fuel-efficient and reliable.